- PlushCare

 Stomach flu

 Food poisoning and stomach flu share similar symptoms.
 These two are often used interchangeably, but not always correctly.
-Stomach flu is caused by a virus, usually, the norovirus, while food poisoning is typically caused by contaminated food.
+Stomach flu is caused by a virus, usually norovirus or enteric adenovirus, and spread directly from one person to another.
+Food poisoning is typically caused by bacteria or parasites on or inside contaminated food that are then eaten and cause illness.

 Abdominal pain and discomfort

-Abdominal pain and discomfort are early warning signs that something is wrong.
-Abdominal pain and discomfort are the symptoms of many illnesses, so it is important to speak with a doctor about your symptoms.
+Abdominal pain and cramping are early warning signs that something is wrong.
+Abdominal pain and discomfort are seen in many illnesses, so it is important to speak with a doctor about your symptoms.

 Gastritis